magento/pwa-studio/pwa-devdocs/src/technologies/storefront-architecture/buildtime/index.md

 ## Magento store dependency

 PWA Studio is part of Magento's [service-oriented architecture][] vision.
-This vision separates the merchant-facing store admin and the shopper-facing storefront application.
+This vision minimizes dependencies by separating the merchant-facing store admin and the shopper-facing storefront application.
 Separating these two applications minimizes the dependencies between them.

 The Venia build system respects this principle by running the build process independent from the Magento core application.